Personal Fitness Trainer & Health Coach

 hip dip workout

 17. Squats that involve bending one leg while keeping the other leg straight forward are an excellent technique to build strength in the hips and stretch out hip flexors that have grown tight.

 After reading this article, we aim that you will feel more aware of the topic at hand and be better able to determine whether or not you have hip dips.
-If you do have hip dips, you can choose this more accurately.
+If you do have hip drops, you can choose this more accurately.